caspiankeyes/AISecForge-arXiv-Publication/README.md

 #### 5.4.2 Security-Centric Governance Model

-Beyond alignment with existing frameworks, LLMSecForge introduces a security-centric governance model that establishes security as a foundational element of responsible AI:
+Beyond alignment with existing frameworks, AISecForge introduces a security-centric governance model that establishes security as a foundational element of responsible AI:

 **1. Security Risk Integration**
 - Unified risk assessment integrating security, ethics, and performance